apparentorder/r53db/README.md

 Run `\dE+ route53.` (note the terminal `.`) afterwards to verify that the foreign tables have been added.

-### OS-specific instructions
+### OS-specific hints

-These instructions assume that PostgreSQL is already installed.
+These hints assume that PostgreSQL is already installed.
 Adjust as necessary.

 Afterwards continue with the in-database installation (see above).